 allow families time to celebrate the Sunday Eucharist in their parishes.

 School cafeterias and snack bars should observe the Catholic abstinence

 regulations by not serving meat or poultry from their facilities on Ash

 Wednesday and the Fridays of Lent.

-6 Controversial IssuesControversial issues are topics of a religious, moral, social, or political nature where there are differing opinions among recognized theologians, moralists, and social scientists.
+6 Controversial IssuesControversial issues are topics of a religious, moral, social, scientific or political nature where there are differing opinions among recognized theologians, moralists, and scientists.
 Teachers, catechists, and staff members must share with the pastor/principal/director of religious education any topics that may arise either inside or outside the classroom that may be controversial regarding Church teachings and practice.
 Teachers and staff members must always be conscientious about learning what the Church teaches before they presume to present or discuss the position of the Church on controversial issues.
 Presentations and discussions on such matters are to be conducted in harmony with the teachings of the Church in a spirit of ecclesial unity.